 Private sector housing licensing

-We currently have 2 type of property licensing in Newcastle
+We have 3 type of property licensing in Newcastle

 New licensing schemes commence 6 April 2020